yeshua453/website/docs/controls/piechart.md

 ### `border_side`

 The border around section shape.
-The value is an instance of `ft.BorderSide` class.
+The value is an instance of [`BorderSide`](/docs/reference/types/borderside) class.

 ### `title`